-• Begin rolling on the throttle smoothly and precisely before you lean into the curve.
-A steady throttle application maintained throughout the curve will help your cornering be smooth and keep your motorcycle's suspension stabilized.

-• It is not necessary to accelerate through your curves - a steady throttle is okay.

-• Adjust handgrip pressure to maintain your path.

-• Less pressure, less lean.
-More pressure, more lean.

-• Reducing the amount of throttle causes the motorcycle to lean more.

-• Increasing the amount of throttle causes the motorcycle to stand up more.
+- Begin rolling on the throttle smoothly and precisely before you lean into the curve.
+A steady throttle application maintained throughout the curve will help your cornering be smooth and keep your motorcycle's suspension stabilized. - It is not necessary to accelerate through your curves a steady throttle is okay.
+It is important not to decelerate. - Adjust handgrip pressure to maintain your path. - Less pressure, less lean.
+More pressure, more lean. - Reducing the amount of throttle causes the motorcycle to lean more. - Increasing the amount of throttle causes the motorcycle to stand up more.